albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# What is a container?
+# What is a Docker container?

-- A standard deployment unit that encapsulates an application all its dependencies
+- A standard deployment unit that encapsulates an application and all its dependencies

 .responsive[![Docker Container](assets/images/Docker Container.png)]